Grief

 Other books / resources:

-With Sighs Too Deep For Words: Grace and Depression, by A. Robert Hirschfeld.
+With Sighs Too Deep For Words: Grace and Depression, A. Robert Hirschfeld.

-Grace is A Pre-Existing Condition: Faith, Systems, and Mental Helathcare, by David Finnegan-Hosey
+Grace is A Pre-Existing Condition: Faith, Systems, and Mental Healthcare, David Finnegan-Hosey

-Tracks of a Fellow Struggler: Living and Growing through Grief, by John R. Claypool
+Tracks of a Fellow Struggler: Living and Growing through Grief, John R. Claypool